 How do you get a Pokémon Egg?

 Pokémon Eggs are different than the Lucky Eggs you get when you reach a significant new level or buy at the Shop.
-You can't buy Pokémon Eggs at all — You have to collect them at PokéStops.
-Spin the stop and there's a roughly 20% chance you'll get a Pokémon Egg along with the more common balls, potions, and revives.
+You can't buy Pokémon Eggs at all.
+You have to collect them at PokéStops, receive them in Gifts from friends, or received them as rewards for meeting Weekly Fitness goals.
+Spin a stop when you have space for an egg, and there's a roughly 20% chance you'll get a Pokémon Egg along with the more common balls, potions, and revives.

 Where do you see Pokémon Eggs when you get them?

-Pokémon Eggs are kind of hidden away but once you know where they are you can check on which ones you have, and how many, at any time.
+Pokémon Eggs are hidden away, but once you know where they are, you can check on which ones you have, and how many, at any time.

 - Tap the PokéBall button to bring up the menu.